 Sometimes a lender needs a little extra security before approving a loan.
 To strengthen someone else's credit application, you can either co-sign or guarantee.
 In both cases, the lender will still use your own income and debt as a deciding factor in approval.
 The difference is when it comes to your overall responsibility and liability for the repayment.

 A co-signer is equally as liable for a loan as a primary borrower.
-An individual co-signs a loan when the primary borrower is not financially strong enough to qualify for a loan on his own.
+An individual co-signs a loan when the primary borrower is not financially strong enough to qualify for a loan on his/her own.
 The lender reviews both the signer and co-signer’s financial statements and credit reports to calculate the debt-to-income ratio.
 The idea is that the added income of the co-signer will strengthen the debt-to-income ratio so the primary borrower qualifies for the loan.